omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 ### Using function calls in JSX

 Another way to work with an expression in JSX is to invoke a function.
-Function invocation is an expression because every expression returns a value, and function invocation will always return a value, even when that return value is undefined.
+Function invocation is an expression because every expression returns a value, and function invocation will always return a value, even when that return value is `undefined`.

 Like the previous example, you can use function invocation inside JSX to return a random number:
 ```jsx